Sleeps 2 + 1 small child in 1 bedroom.

 There is a small walled garden, with a lawn and shrubs, at the rear of the cottage and also an attractive fenced garden at the front with a small lawn, shrubs and bird table.
 Red squirrels and a variety of birds are frequent visitors.
 Garden furniture is provided so that meals can be enjoyed outside.
 Parking for two cars beside the cottage.
 Regular bus service to Shanklin and Newport within 5 minutes walk and from here most parts of the Island can be reached.
 Public house within ½ mile.
 General stores ¾ mile.
 Nearby places to visit include Ventnor Botanical Gardens, Amazon Adventure Park and Osborne House - the island home of Queen Victoria.

 Milk Parlour Cottage has ground floor accommodation and is a non smoking cottage.
 WiFi Internet is provided free of charge at Milk Parlour Cottage.
 Milk Parlour Cottage is available for weekly self catering holiday bookings from Saturday to Saturday.
 The normal arrival time at this holiday cottage is 14:30 and the normal departure time is 10:00.
-Short break weekend and midweek self catering holidays are available from 18th February 2017 to 30th March 2017 and 28th October 2017 to 17th December 2017.
+Short break weekend and midweek self catering holidays are available from and 28th October 2017 to 17th December 2017.

 For details on access to Milk Parlour Cottage for those with impaired mobility or disabilities please read the cottage access statement in the tab below.